 Health Information Procedures is a course designed to provide the student with a fundamental knowledge of health information delivery and information systems, functions of the health record, and the skills necessary to integrate theoretical knowledge with application functions.
-Pre-requisites: WR 121, AH 111 and CIS 120.
+Lab includes application of health care procedures via the AHIMA Webbased virtual lab.
+Enrollment limited to HIT majors.
+Prerequisites: WR 121, AH 111, CIS 120.
+Offered fall term only.
+Credits: 5 Lecture: 4 Lab: 3